jonas1012/Laksegate/README.md

 * Save changes with message: `git commit -m "message"`
 * Create a new branch for changes: `git checkout -b test-branch`
 * Push changes to location: `git push origin test-branch`
+* If changes have been pushed from elsewhere run: `git pull origin main --rebase`
 * Once pushed, go the branch and make a pull request

 ## Pulling updates from repository